Savannahmunn1996/Portfolio/README.md

 - Hover function to increase size of work sample links
 - Links navigate to my other projects
 - Contact email link enables mailing option

+## Usage

+Visit deployed link

+## Contact
+Savannah Mercedes is a Software developer with a passion for education and technology.
+Email: savannahmunn1996@gmail.com